romkatv/advent-of-code-2019/README.md

 algorithms.

 In the end, I've completed all puzzles in Zsh on the day there were published without hints or looking up algorithms.
-On one hard, the puzzles were much easier than I expected, allowing me to solve them in C++ with very little effort.
+On one hand, the puzzles were much easier than I expected, allowing me to solve them in C++ with very little effort.
 On the other hand, porting to Zsh proved more challenging than I thought.
 These two trends canceled each other out.